How to Freeze Butter

 Note that you should never freeze butter that’s sat on your counter for longer than two days, nor should you freeze rancid butter.

+Frozen unsalted butter will last up to six months in the freezer, whereas frozen salted butter will last up to one year.
 Because the butter has been frozen, it’s safe to use in the future even after it surpasses its “good by” date.

 Once frozen, butter won’t spoil, per se.
 However, it may develop freezer burn or absorb smells within the freezer over time.
 If this happens, I recommend tossing the butter.
 If the texture or flavor of the butter has been compromised in the freezer, you don’t want to use it!